 The MAMP PRO & MAMP Viewer combo is a great way of previewing your web sites on a mobile device.
-In order to make your individual host visible in the MAMP Viewer you must activate it on the Hosts > Settings > General Tab.
+MAMP Viewer can be found on the Apple App Store and Google Play Store.
+In order to make your individual host visible in the MAMP Viewer you must activate it on the Hosts > Settings > General tab.
 Restart your servers to enable viewing in MAMP Viewer.

 Preview your work using the MAMP Viewer available on iOS and Android.